Laura Wright Injured: ‘General Hospital’ Star Reveals Big News After Troubling Fall

 — Laura Wright (@lldubs) August 8, 2019

 Wright reassured General Hospital fans via Twitter that she would still be at some upcoming fan events.
-Laura and Steve Burton, who plays Jason, are doing a short “BFF Tour” and it consists of a handful of dates starting August 19 and finishing on August 25.
+Laura and Steve Burton, who plays Jason, are doing a short “BFF Tour,” and it consists of a handful of dates starting August 19 and finishing on August 25.

-Laura joked that “StevieB” would be carrying her around as necessary and the idea of this actually happening was seemingly a big hit with Wright’s fans.
+Laura joked that “StevieB” would be carrying her around as necessary, and the idea of this actually happening was seemingly a big hit with Wright’s fans.
 Many don’t doubt that Burton would actually do that if needed, although the actor hasn’t replied to Laura’s suggestion yet.

 YES I’m still heading east for the BFF tour!!!
 StevieB is gonna carry me ???? haaaa @1SteveBurton @coastalent1 pic.twitter.com/stynn6OoDe